Belgium: Serious concerns over cases of preventive censorship involving four media outlets

 Cyprus pauses fake news law to consult media stakeholders

-The Media Freedom Rapid Response (MFRR) consortium welcomes the decision to pause the passage of the law criminalizing fake news and to hold an expert committee meeting on media freedom in Cyprus.
+The European Federation of Journalists (EFJ) joined its Media Freedom Rapid Response (MFRR) partners in welcoming the decision to pause the passage of the law criminalizing fake news and to hold an expert committee meeting on media freedom in Cyprus.
 The discussion comes at a critical juncture, as concerns grow over draft legislation to criminalize offensive content and “fake news”.
 A freshly published article on media freedom in Cyprus gives an overview of the current situation for journalists on the island.
-The meeting, set up by the Cypriot Minister of Justice and scheduled for 11 October 2024, follows the discussion of the Cyprus Parliament’s Legal Committee on a…
+The meeting, set up by the Cypriot Minister of Justice and scheduled for 11 October 2024, follows the discussion…

 Albania: Smear campaigns against independent media and civil society organisations must stop